dannyvelas/my-astro-website/src/pages/posts/making-a-game-boy-game.md

 [^3]: It's true.
 I've been following [an amazing tutorial to develop on the Game Boy Advance](https://gbadev.net/tonc/intro.html).
 But, I ran into an issue that isn't documented there, or to the best of my knowledge anywhere online.
 All the LLMs I asked were stumped (or hallucinating).
 In my hardware, I noticed that whenever I tried to put a color at the first index of a palette bank `p` where `p > 0`, the pixels that referenced that index would never actually display that color.
 They would only display the color located at the very first index of the very first palette bank (the transparency color).
 In essence, this seems to suggest that tutorials are wrong when they say that you have 16 usable color-indexes in each palette bank.
 I think you only really have 15, since the first index of each bank is reserved for transparency.

-[^4]: Recent advances in Compiler technology have made it so that now you might be able to get away without touching assembly when developing for the original Game Boy or the Game Boy Color.
+[^4]: Recent advances in compiler technology have made it so that now you might be able to get away without touching assembly when developing for the original Game Boy or the Game Boy Color.
 For example, [SDCC](https://sdcc.sourceforge.net/) is a C compiler that specializes in targeting microprocessors, even strange ones like the `Sharp LR35902`, which is the one used in these consoles.
 But historically speaking, using assembly has been the norm.